LingbinBian/CommuDetectLBM/README.md

 Pictures_community_labels

 ---------------------------------------------------------------------------
-How to sun the code of the study in the paper:
+How to run the code of the study in the paper:
 ---------------------------------------------------------------------------
 Experiments: synthetic data analysis
 ---------------------------------------------------------------------------